Quantum thermal machine regimes in the transverse-field Ising model: Results

 For low temperatures $k_B T\ll h$ this gives $M\approx N(1-2e^{-h/k_B T})$, in which case we find $|M(T_H)-M(T_C)|$ increases with increasing $T$ for fixed $T_H/T_C$.
 Both of these arguments also hold in the absence of interactions.

 For $k_B T\lesssim g$, $|M(T)-M(0)|$ is largest around $h\approx g$, see~Fig. \ref{fig:magnetizationh}.
 This results in a peak in $|W|$ for $h\approx g$, see Fig.~\ref{fig:main}.
-Such a peak has been discussed already in the low-temperature regime, in which case it can be explained in terms of a decreasing quasiparticle energy gap~\cite{PhysRevB.109.024310}.
+Such a peak has been discussed already in the low-temperature regime, in which case it can be explained in terms of a decreasing energy gap between the ground and first excited state~\cite{PhysRevB.109.024310}.
 At low temperatures and for $h>g$, this results in a performance that exceeds that of non-interacting spins~\cite{PhysRevB.109.024310}.